jodafons/datacenter/servers/README.md

 * Useful [Composes](composes/README.md): 📄 A collection of useful Docker Compose files for various applications, designed to be used on the Docker server.

-## Documents

-Welcome to the documentation for our lab network!
-This repository contains guides for setting up and managing key services.

-* 💻 [Proxmox Installation](docs/How_to_install_Proxmox.md): A guide to installing and configuring a Proxmox server, including steps for GPU passthrough and cluster management.
-* 🐧 [Debian Installation](docs/How_to_Install_Debian.md): Instructions for setting up a new Debian system.
-* 🔑 [Account Creation](docs/How_to_create_account.md): A step-by-step process for creating new user accounts with LDAP and Kerberos.